 More often than not, child marriage is the outcome of having few choices.
 When girls have a choice, they marry later.

 How to end child marriage

-Ending child marriage requires action at many levels.
 Existing laws against child marriage should be enforced, especially when girls at risk of child marriage, or who are already married, seek protection and justice.
-And where it is not yet the case, the legal age of marriage should be raised to 18.
+And where it is not yet the case, the legal age of marriage should be raised to 18 without exceptions.
 But laws only provide the framework for action against child marriage.
 Practices people deem acceptable are unlikely to disappear through legislation alone.

-And, importantly, girls who are already married need to be supported.
-These girls need reproductive health services to help them avoid early pregnancy.
+And, importantly, girls who are already married or in a union need to be supported.
+They need reproductive health services to help them avoid early pregnancy and sexually transmitted infections, including HIV.
 Those who become pregnant need access to appropriate care throughout pregnancy, childbirth and in the post-partum period.
-They should be supported, if they choose, in returning to formal or non-formal school.
+They should be supported, if they choose, in returning to formal or non-formal education.

-UNFPA is committed to delivering concrete solutions to child marriage, with an emphasis on efforts that can be scaled-up and produce measurable results.
-UNFPA works with governments and civil society partners, at all levels, to promote and protect the human rights of girls, including assisting with the development of policies, programmes and legislation to address and curtail the practice of child marriage.
-Many of these efforts, such as the Action for Adolescent Girls programme, empower girls to know their human rights, including their right to choose, as adults, whom to marry.
+UNFPA is committed to delivering concrete, evidence-based solutions to child marriage, with an emphasis on efforts that can be scaled-up, sustained and produce measurable results.
+UNFPA works with governments and civil society partners, at all levels, to promote and protect the human rights of girls, including assisting with the development of sexual and reproductive health, gender and youth policies, programmes and legislation to address and curtail the practice of child marriage.
+Many of these efforts, such as the Action for Adolescent Girls programme and the UNFPA-UNICEF Global Programme to Accelerate Action to End Child Marriage, empower girls to know and exercise their human rights, including their right to choose, as adults, whom to marry.

 Last updated 31 January 2020